Fragile Nature: from control to freedom

 Shaun Fraser, Wayne Binitie, Flora Bowden, Kabir Hussain

-Theories of the Earth offers a timely insight into the contemporary issues of climate change alongside deeper stories of the earth’s formation.
-Artist's inspiration ranges from the British Antarctic Survey’s 800,000 year-old ice-core archive, and the phenomenon of glacial water; the peat-rich highlands of Scotland and the contrasting landscapes the archaeology and ancient stones of East Anglia, Peru and India.
-Its title comes from the seminal geological text by James Hutton Theory of the Earth (1795).
+Theories of the Earth offered a timely insight into the contemporary issues of climate change alongside deeper stories of the earth’s formation.
+Artist's inspiration ranged from the British Antarctic Survey’s 800,000 year-old ice-core archive, and the phenomenon of glacial water; the peat-rich highlands of Scotland and the contrasting landscapes the archaeology and ancient stones of East Anglia, Peru and India.
+Its title came from the seminal geological text by James Hutton Theory of the Earth (1795).

 Gordon Senior, Antonia Beard, Adam King, Fliss Cary, Alison Counsell, Jayne Ivimey